jtkb/flexfx/examples/README.md

 ## Examples
 This module contains various examples.
-To build all the modules from the osgifx root enable the `examples` Maven profile.
+To build all the modules from the FlexFX root enable the `examples` Maven profile.
 See each sub project for specific details.
 #### simple-example
 A very basic example that provides a SceneService object pre-populated with a Scene object.